 The best and the most accurate way of finding out your ring size it is to visit your local jeweller.
 However, when shopping for a ring online or perhaps when buying a ring for someone else, you do not have the advantage of professional advice.
-If you wish to purchase a ring from us online or are unsure about your finger size we can post a DIY ring sizer out to you in the mail (see instructions below on how to use a DIY sizer), or alternatively you can e-mail firstname.lastname@example.org to arrange a sizing appointment.
+If you wish to purchase a ring online and are unsure about your finger size, we suggest that you order a DIY ring sizer and follow the instructions below on how to use it, alternatively you can e-mail email@example.com to arrange a sizing appointment.

 Please make sure you select the correct ring size when ordering online.
 Rings ordered in a specific size, can be sent back at your own cost for a free adjustment of 2 sizes bigger or smaller.
 For all other size adjustments, we will charge £20+postage.
 Please note that once a ring has been adjusted to your specific size it cannot be exchanged or returned.